Analysis | The 30-second post-presidency speech about dogs that perfectly summarizes Donald Trump

 The crowd applauded loudly.

 “And tremendous progress has been made.
-We’ve had many meetings actually on it and things that I’ve never even would think is possible in terms of some of the cruelty and the horrible things that happen,” he said.
+We’ve had many meetings actually on it and things that I never even would think is possible in terms of some of the cruelty and the horrible things that happen,” he said.
 “And we’ve turned them around and made them great things.”

 A review of Trump’s calendar as president reveals no other events or meetings focused on dogs or pets.
 It is certainly the case that Trump’s days were often filled with informal conversations in person and on the phone, some of which may have included discussion of the subject.
-Lauree Simmons did make it to the Oval Office on that day in November 2019, after all.
+Simmons did make it to the Oval Office on that day in November 2019, after all.

 All of this serves as a neat distillation of Trump’s presidency and what we’re likely to see from him now that he’s out of office.
 A relationship bolstered by access to Trump’s family and heavy spending at his properties.
 A celebrity drop-in at a charity event in which Trump takes dubious credit for joining in their fight.
 A speech focused largely on Trump himself — purportedly stopping by after hearing applause and then basking in it when directed toward him.

-Note: This article was updated to include Big Dog Ranch Rescue’s denial of the HuffPost report.